lucaggett/reddit-search/README.md

 | `en_hate_speech`  | Subreddits known for promoting hate speech and controversial content.    |
 | `controversial`   | Content with high levels of controversy across various themes.           |

-Each preset is a collection of filters designed to target specific thematic areas on the platform, enabling users to tailor their searches according to their interests or research needs.
+Each preset is a collection of filters designed to target specific themes.
+Should you be interested in using this and would like additional filters to be added, do not hesitate to contact me.

 # Descriptions of the fields contained within reddit dumps